Howard Nusbaum

-Howard C. Nusbaum (/ˈnʊsbɔːm/, born 1954) is professor at the University of Chicago, United States in the Department of Psychology and its College, and a steering committee member of the Neuroscience Institute.
+Howard C. Nusbaum (/ˈnʊsbɔːm/, born 1954) is the Stella M. Rowley Professor of Psychology at the University of Chicago, United States, and a steering committee member of the Neuroscience Institute.
+He is also the founder and director of the Chicago Center for Practical Wisdom.
+He recently served as the Social Sciences Division Deputy Dean, the Deputy Dean of the College, and the Master of the Social Sciences Collegiate Division.
+He also was the Division Director for the Division of Behavioral and Cognitive Sciences in the Directorate of the Social, Behavioral, and Economic Sciences at the National Science Foundation.
 Nusbaum is an internationally recognized expert in cognitive psychology, speech science, and in the new field of social neuroscience.
 Nusbaum investigates the cognitive and neural mechanisms that mediate spoken language use, as well as language learning and the role of attention in speech perception.
 In addition, he investigates how we understand the meaning of music, and how cognitive and social-emotional processes interact in decision-making.

 Background

 Nusbaum went to Brandeis University, Massachusetts, and obtained a B.A. in psychology and computer science in 1976.
 He was awarded Doctor of Philosophy (Ph.D.) from SUNY at Buffalo (New York) in 1981.
 He then worked as a research associate at Indiana University (Bloomington, Indiana), and joined the University of Chicago in 1986, where he is a professor.
 He served as Chair of the psychology department from 1997-2010.
 Nusbaum is the co-director of the Center for Cognitive and Social Neuroscience.

 Howard Nusbaum has one daughter (Rebecca), and he is married to Anne Henly, the Director of the undergraduate research initiative in psychology at the University of Chicago social science collegiate division.
 They live in Hyde Park, Chicago with their two Newfoundland boys, Newton and Otto.